Madrague de Giens (shipwreck): Ship construction

-The dimensions of Madrague de Giens portray a tall two-masted merchant ship with a displacement of 520 tons implying a total cargo weight of 400 tons, one of the two or three largest ancient ships to be found underwater.
+The dimensions of Madrague de Giens portray a tall two-masted merchant ship with an estimated displacement of 520 tons implying a total cargo weight of 400 tons, one of the two or three largest ancient ships to be found underwater.
 It was known as a myriophoroi, capable of carrying 10,000 amphorae.
+An alternative proposed estimate of the size of the ship, which modelled the likely hull lines, gives a cargo carrying capacity of 320 tons, which equates to 6,400 amphoras.

-A sharp bottom and prominent keel create a “wine glass” shaped hull with a large leeboard.
-A strongly curved hull profile and the depth of the keel prevented the ship from drifting, enabling it to sail windward.
+A sharp bottom and prominent keel create a “wine glass” shaped hull with, consequently, significant lateral resistance.
+A strongly curved hull profile and the depth of the keel reduced leeway, so indicating that this ship was designed to have better windward performance than many of its contemporaries.
 This hull design is characterized by a reverse stempost with a cutwater, enabling the vessel to compensate for its large, non-specialized, powerful square sails and giving it speed.

 The vessel contained framing composed of various elements (keel, fore foot, stempost, cutwater, sternpost, inner post, false post), double planking (assembled entirely by mortise-and-tenon joints pegged from the inside) and was covered with a sheet of lead.
 What is referred to as a large keelson is actually a 7.5m long mast-step timber made of oak which doubles the axial frame.
 The stringers, nailed onto the frames, reinforced the hull longitudinally.
 Regularly alternated floor timbers and half frames comprised the framing of the vessel.
 The wreck indicates the vessel was about 40m long (35.10m remains preserved on the seabed), 9m wide, and 4.5m deep with a length-to-beam coefficient of 4.4(if L=40m, L/W=4.4).
 This coefficient of elongation-rate of length to width allows the ship to be much faster than those with a lower coefficient.